Amy Hill Hearth: Life and career

-Amy Hearth spent her childhood in Columbia, South Carolina, and her young adult years in Florida.
+Amy Hill Hearth was born in Pittsfield, Massachusetts, on April 10, 1958.
+Her family relocated several times during her childhood.
+She spent her formative years in Columbia, South Carolina, and her young adult years in Florida.
+She has lived, also, in Niskayuna, Hartsdale, and Ossining, N.Y.

 She is a thirteenth-generation American whose ancestors fought for independence in the Revolutionary War.
 She has some Native American (Lenni-Lenape) ancestry as well, and was given the Native name "Smiling Songbird Woman" by the Nanticoke Lenni-Lenape Indians in a tribal ceremony in 2010 in honor of her oral history about their tribal matriarch, Strong Medicine Speaks: A Native American Elder Has Her Say.

 She attended the University of Massachusetts at Amherst, majoring in Sociology, then transferred to the University of Tampa, Florida editing the college newspaper and earning a B.A. in Writing.
 Her first newspaper job was assistant arts and entertainment editor at The Berkshire Eagle in Pittsfield, Massachusetts, and her first full-time reporting job was at the Daytona Beach News-Journal in Florida.
 She met her future husband, a native of Naples, Florida, when she interviewed him for a story.
 Hearth relocated to the New York area, and subsequently wrote eighty-eight bylined news and feature stories for The New York Times.
 This included her article on the Delany Sisters, "Two Maiden Ladies with Stories to Tell".

 Hearth is a college lecturer.
 In January 2012, for example, she was a visiting author at the University of Tampa, her alma mater.
 She and author Michael Connelly appeared together at what was billed by the university as its "Official Opening Reading" of the university's newly launched Master of Fine Arts in Creative Writing program.

-She and her husband live in the greater New York area.
+She and her husband have lived in New Jersey since 1996.